Odds (band): Odds (1987–1999)

-In 1995 Brennan left the band, moving to Toronto during the recording of their third album, and subsequently joined Big Sugar.
+In 1995, Brennan left the band, moving to Toronto during the recording of their third album, and subsequently joined Big Sugar.
 He was replaced by Pat Steward, who was a friend of Doug and former drummer for Bryan Adams.
 Good Weird Feeling, their most commercially successful album, included drum tracks from both Brennan and Steward.
 The album featured the top 10 hit singles "Truth Untold" and "Eat My Brain".
 "Satisfied" hit the top 20.
 "Mercy to Go" and "Smokescreen" also charted.
 "Eat My Brain" later found a place on the Craig Northey-produced soundtrack to The Kids in the Hall movie Kids in the Hall: Brain Candy.
 Northey composed the score for the movie along with Steward and Elliott.

-In 1996 the album Nest was released.
-The track "Someone Who's Cool" originally intended for a sequel to the Friends soundtrack, was their first No. 1 single in their native Canada.
+In 1996, the album Nest was released.
+The albums's lead single, "Someone Who's Cool", originally intended for a sequel to the Friends soundtrack, peaked at No. 2 in their native Canada.
 In the U.S., it was a No. 6 hit at AAA radio, but was not a mainstream chart hit.
 It later was also used as the title theme for the short-lived CBS comedy Love Monkey.
 The follow-up single "Make You Mad" featured a video which was co-directed by and starred Bruce McCulloch of The Kids in the Hall.
 "Nothing Beautiful" was the third single.

 Odds toured extensively during the 1990s, including as an opening act for The Tragically Hip and Barenaked Ladies.
 The band performed until 1999, headlining that year's Arts County Fair year-end concert at the University of British Columbia, but released no further new studio albums.